You are here

 - Annual Transition Process

-To access tutorials outlining each of the activities as a part of the State Model Evaluation System, please visit the Colorado State Model Performance Management System online videos catalog.
+The below webinars are short training videos intended to demonstrate specific aspects of COPMS, to help users maximize their use of the system.
+Additional tutorials can be found on the Colorado State Model Performance Management System online videos catalog.
 You may also contact your Regional Specialist for additional support.

 Review a list of activities to be completed in order to maximize use of COPMS.
 Each activity has the role(s) that may complete the task within the system along with a resource outlining how to do so.